Stable distributions and domains of attraction for unitarily invariant Hermitian random matrix ensembles

 \begin{theorem}[Derivative Principle] \

-Let $X\in\Herm(N)$ be $\U(N)$-invariant random matrix with a Borel probability distribution $F$.
+Let $S_N$ be the symmetric group and $X\in\Herm(N)$ be $\U(N)$-invariant random matrix with a Borel probability distribution $F$.
 Its corresponding marginal measures for the unordered eigenvalues is $f_\eig$ and for the unordered diagonal entries it is $f_\diag$.
 Then, there exists a unique Borel measure $w$ on $\R^N$ such that

 for any Schwartz function $\phi\in \mathscr S(\R^N)$.
 The polynomial $\Delta(x)=\prod_{1\leq a<b\leq N}(x_b-x_a)$ is the Vandermonde determinant.
 Moreover, it holds

 where the spherical transform $\s$ and the Fourier transform $\f$ are defined in subsection~\ref{s2.2}.
 The measure $w$ is equal to $f_\diag$ in distribution, that is